 What is it?
 Creative stores is a place for artists and creatives for selling crafts online, specifically homemade crafts.

 How much will it cost to sell items?
 The site charges a regular fee, depending on how many items you want to sell.
-Up to 25 items will cost £3.50 per month; unlimited number of items costs £5 per month; or unlimited yearly membership costs £39.99.
+Up to 25 items will cost £3.50 per month; an unlimited amount of items costs £5 per month, or unlimited yearly membership costs £39.99.